CianMRoche/CianMRoche.github.io/_pages/about.md

   - /about.html
 ---

-I'm Cian (pronounced "k-ian", he/they), a physics PhD candidate at MIT.
-I work on understanding the <span class="dm-highlight">particle nature of dark matter</span> using <span class="lens-highlight">strong lensing</span> and stellar kinematics, and bridging the gap between cosmological simulations and real observations.
+<p class="intro-text">I'm Cian (pronounced "k-ian", he/they), a physics PhD candidate at MIT.
+I work on understanding the particle nature of <span class="dm-highlight">dark matter</span> using <span class="lens-highlight">strong lensing</span> and stellar kinematics, and bridging the gap between cosmological simulations and real observations.</p>

 <!-- You can find me in the MIT Kavli Institute for Astrophysics and Space Research, room 37-624. -->